China probes EU food imports after threat of tariffs on electric cars

 Major European carmakers could also be spared, as they invest heavily, create jobs and pay taxes in China, Gunter said.

-He predicted that agricultural products would be the target, as Chinese consumers could get by without them or Chinese producers could provide sufficient, as in the case of pork.
+Chinese consumers could get by without agricultural imports, or Chinese producers could provide the same foods, as in the case of pork, he said.